 Believe it or not, Paris isn’t the most baby-friendly destination.

-Even though Parisians or the French, in general, tend to take a laissez-faire attitude towards a lot of things including public display of affection and art, they are a little stricter with kids in comparison to other countries.
+Even though the French, in general, tend to take a laissez-faire attitude towards a lot of things including public display of affection and art, they are a little stricter with kids in comparison to other countries.

-However, this isn’t to say that you cannot travel to the magnificent Paris with your lovely baby or toddler, but it would be best if you are prepared and if you know what you can expect from your trip.
+However, this isn’t to say that you cannot travel to the magnificent Paris with your lovely baby or toddler.
+But it would be best if you are prepared and if you know what you can expect from your trip.

 In our Paris baby travel guide, we outline which baby items are essential to bring along, ideas of where to book your accommodation, how to see the most popular sights with your baby, as well as what to expect in general.